Hashtag Web3 Logo

 Web3's Impact on Corporate Structures

-An exploration of how Web3 technologies like DAOs are challenging traditional corporate hierarchies and creating new, more transparent and equitable models for organizations.
+An exploration of how Web3 technologies like DAOs are challenging traditional corporate hierarchies and creating new, more transparent and equitable.

 For over a century, the hierarchical corporate structure has been the undisputed model for organizing human enterprise.
 From the industrial age to the internet era, the top-down pyramid-with a board of directors and C-suite at the top, middle managers in the middle, and employees at the base-has been the default operating system for business.
 But the rise of Web3 and its native organizational primitive, the DAO (Decentralized Autonomous Organization), is beginning to challenge this long-held paradigm.